lambdaclass/concrete/ROADMAP.md

    stable ordering helpers for ordered collections.
 Each API must state whether it requires `with(Alloc)`, whether it can fail, and which runtime obligations it creates.
+   - 8a.
+Release blocker: collection APIs must not freeze while public safe APIs return aggregate-wrapped references such as `Option<&T>`, `Option<&mut T>`, `Result<&T, E>`, or aliases/structs/containers hiding those forms.
+The current stdlib has this known hole (`HashMap::get`, `HashMap::get_mut`, `OrderedMap::get`, `Vec::get`, `Slice::get`, `Deque::get`, `BinaryHeap::peek`, etc.).
+Until the callable-values design lands scalar `from(param)` returned references, either withdraw/rename the APIs as unsafe/trusted, replace them with copying/owned-view APIs, or rewrite them as preconditioned scalar returned refs.
+Keep `scripts/tests/check_returned_ref_provenance.sh` wired: it must reproduce the known hole, freeze the existing violation baseline, reject new public aggregate-ref APIs, and keep a positive case showing bare scalar `-> &T` is not the banned shape.
+   - 8b.
+Design arena/index safety before any arena-backed structure becomes a flagship or stable stdlib API.
+Array-backed linked structures use indices, and a stale index into a removed/reused slot is a logic-level dangling pointer that ordinary ownership does not see.
+V1 answer should compare typed index newtypes (`NodeId`, not `u64`), generation-counted slots, arena validity invariants, and proof obligations that inject newtype invariants as scoped hypotheses.
+Add `docs/ARENA_INDEX_SAFETY.md`, `examples/arena_indices/{stale_index,generation_checked,typed_node_id}/`, and `scripts/tests/check_arena_index_safety.sh`; the gate must prove stale index reuse is rejected, trapped, or explicitly trusted, never silently treated as ordinary memory-safe access.
 9. Build iterator and builder APIs in proposed `std.iter` and `std.builder` after the collection shape is known: `Iter<T>`-style adapters, `fold`/`map`/`filter`/`take`/`drop`, known-length reporting, byte/text